 The Group assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
-The ultimate realization of deferred tax assets is dependent upon its ability to generate sufficient future taxable income within the carry-forward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
-When assessing the realization of deferred tax assets, the Group has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carry-forwards, including consideration of specific known trend of profits expected to be reflected within the industry and (iii) future taxable income arising from implementing tax planning strategies.
-On the basis of this evaluation, as of December 31, 2019 and 2020 a valuation allowance of RMB4,854,955 and RMB14,010,030 (US\$2,147,131) was recorded respectively to reflect only the portion of the deferred tax assets that is not more likely than not to be realized.
-The amount of the deferred tax assets considered realizable, however, could be adjusted if estimates of future taxable income during the carry forwards period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence such as our projections for growth.
+The ultimate realization of deferred tax assets is dependent upon its ability to generate sufficient future taxable income within the carryforward periods provided for in the tax law and during the periods in which the temporary differences become deductible.
+When assessing the realization of deferred tax assets, the Group has considered possible sources of taxable income including (i) future reversals of existing taxable temporary differences, (ii) future taxable income exclusive of reversing temporary differences and carryforwards, including consideration of specific known trend of profits expected to be reflected within the industry, (iii) taxable income in prior carryback years and (iv) tax-planning strategies.
+On the basis of this evaluation, as of December 31, 2020 and 2021 a valuation allowance of RMB14,010,030 and RMB113,394,230 (US\$17,794,029) was recorded respectively to reduce the deferred tax assets to the amount that is not more likely than not to be realized.
+The amount of the deferred tax assets considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight is given to subjective evidence such as the Group's projections for growth.

 In accordance with the EIT Law, dividends, which arise from profits of foreign invested enterprises ("FIEs") earned after January 1, 2008, are subject to a 10% withholding income tax.
-In addition, under tax treaty between the PRC and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE. or 10%, if the investor holds less than 25% in the FIE.
+In addition, under tax treaty between the PRC and Hong Kong, if the foreign investor is incorporated in Hong Kong and qualifies as the beneficial owner, the applicable withholding tax rate is reduced to 5%, if the investor holds at least 25% in the FIE, or 10%, if the investor holds less than 25% in the FIE.
 A deferred tax liability should be recognized for the undistributed profits of PRC subsidiaries unless the Company has sufficient evidence to demonstrate that the undistributed dividends will be reinvested and the remittance of the dividends will be postponed indefinitely.
 Management has asserted it intends to indefinitely reinvest the undistributed earnings of the subsidiaries located in the PRC.
-As of December 31, 2020, the FIE of the Group had cumulative profits of RMB1,445,300,682 (US\$221,502,020).
-The related unrecognized deferred tax liabilities were RMB144,530,068 (US\$22,150,202) as of December 31, 2020.
+As of December 31, 2021, the FIE of the Group had cumulative profits of RMB2,265,192,430 (US\$355,458,122).
+The related unrecognized deferred tax liabilities were RMB226,519,243(US\$35,545,812) as of December 31, 2021.

 A deferred tax liability should be recorded for taxable temporary differences attributable to the excess of financial reporting amounts over tax basis amounts, including those differences attributable to a more than 50% interest in a domestic subsidiary.
 However, recognition is not required in situations where the tax law provides a means by which the reported amount of that investment can be recovered tax-free and the enterprise expects that it will ultimately use that means.
-The Group accrued deferred tax liabilities on the earnings of the VIEs of nil and nil as of December 31, 2019 and 2020.
+The Group accrued deferred tax liabilities on the earnings of the VIEs of nil and nil as of December 31, 2020 and 2021.

-Unrecognized tax benefit
+Unrecognized tax benefits

-A roll-forward of unrecognized tax benefits are as follows:
+A roll-forward of unrecognized tax benefits is as follows: